How to Train Your Dog to Do Obstacle Courses

 Positive Reinforcement

-Use positive reinforcement techniques such as treats, praise, and toys to motivate and reward your dog for successfully completing each obstacle.
+Use positive reinforcement techniques such as treats, praise, and toys to motivate and reward your dog for completing each obstacle.
 This will make the training experience enjoyable for your dog.

 Introduce Each Obstacle Separately